gerryhjs/gerry-themes-issue-tracker/README.md

 Some color displays were modified as features, not bugs, such as buttons being changed to outlines with a hollow in the middle.
 However it is welcome to submit an issue for discussion if you think something is best unmodified.

-* About recommend idea
+* About suggestion idea

-Collecting Theme ideas for Gerry Themes (Pro): https://github.com/gerryhjs/gerry-themes-issue-tracker/issues/8
+Once a good suggestion for themes is adopted I will give the issue reporter a free three-months subscription license, and add your name to the special thanks in custom page (of course this depends on your willingness).

 # About Gerry Themes Plugin